 Fat n Sassy Pepper

 A customer favourite.
 Big, heavy, thick walled, 4 lobed bell peppers that have excellent flavour.
 This hybrid is great for that stuffed pepper recipe.
 Fruit size of about 4.5".
 Heavy yields.
 Matures 65 days after transplanting.
-Seed Count: Approx. 20 seeds/pkg.
-Starter Plants: 6/pkg.
+Approx. 20 seeds/pkg.

-Growing Conditions: Provide lots of sunlight or artificial light.
+Provide lots of sunlight or artificial light.
 If you must place pots on your windowsills, be aware that it may get very hot on sunny days and very cold at night.
 Plants may dry out or get frost or heat damage.
 Turn containers frequently to allow plants to grow evenly.
 Protect plants from extreme temperature swings.
 Room temperature is fine.
 Water whenever potting mix is dry to the touch.
 Feed regularly with any balanced water-soluble fertilizer.
 It is better to feed with a weak solution every time you water (constant feed), than with a strong solution every 2 weeks.
-You may also use a slow release fertilizer especially for containers, such as SmartCote Hanging Basket Food.
-Organic alternatives would be Jolly Farmer Earthworm Castings.
+You may also use a slow release fertilizer especially for containers, such as SmartCote Hanging Basket Food or Earthworm Castings.
 Removing 1-2 sets of leaves from each stem or “pinching” may help some varieties stay bushy and produce more flowers.

-Moving Outside: Gradually adjust your plants to outside conditions over a period of a week or two.
+Gradually adjust your plants to outside conditions over a period of a week or two.
 First place them outside on a warm, calm day in the shade for a few hours.
 Work up to more sun, wind, and cooler temperatures and finally leave out overnight.
 Permanently place or plant them outside after your last spring frost date.
-Check moisture levels everyday, and water when neccesary.
+Check moisture levels every day, and water when necessary.
 Continue to fertilize throughout the season.
 Watch out for the usual insect pests: whiteflies, aphids, thrips, and spider mites.

 Harvest: Begin harvest when peppers reach a useable size.
 Cut rather than pull from branch.

-Problems: Blossoms will drop when temperature falls below 60 degrees F (15 degrees C) or goes above 80 degrees F (27 degrees C).
+Problems: Blossoms will drop when temperature falls below 60 F (15 C) or goes above 80 F (27 C).
 Blossom End Rot-Fruits blacken and decay at the blossom end due to a calcium deficiency.
 Poor fruit set is usually due to cold weather.
 Excessive nitrogen fertilizer during early growth may also delay fruit set.